-A technique designed to save choking people by forcing food back out their mouths is described in an article titled “Pop Goes the Café Coronary” in the June, 1974 issue of _Emergency Medicine _magazine.
-The author, a Cincinnati thoracic specialist named Henry Heimlich, explains that by pressing upward on a choking person’s diaphragm, food lodged in his or her throat can be forced back out.
+A technique designed to save choking people by forcing food back out their mouths is described in an article titled “Pop Goes the Café Coronary” in the June, 1974 issue of _Emergency Medicine_magazine.
+The author, a Cincinnati thoracic specialist named Henry Heimlich, says that by pressing upward on a choking person’s diaphragm, food lodged in his or her throat can be forced back out.

 Heimlich, however, kept pushing the envelope.
 He advocated treating people with Lyme disease and cancer–and later AIDS/HIV—with an approach called malariotherapy.
 It was a treatment in which patients were injected with malaria parasites.
 But malariatherapy was never supported by other researchers and Heimlich’s claim that it could be used to fight AIDS was debunked as dangerous.

 His reputation took another hit in 2002 when one of his sons, Peter, launched a website attacking what he referred to as his father’s “wide-ranging, unseen 50-year history of fraud.”
 He alleged that his father had not always been truthful about both his personal history and his research.